Maple Rosemary Gimlet

 6. Strain the cocktail into the serving glass and garnish with a sprig of fresh rosemary.

-7. If desired, top it off with some soda water to fill the glass.
+7. If desired, top the maple rosemary gimlet with some soda water to fill the glass.

-8. Store any additional infused maple syrup in the fridge for up to a couple weeks.
+8. Store any additional infused maple syrup in the fridge for up to a week.

 Leave a Comment